Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Quinn absently accepted the kiss Rachel pressed to the corner of her mouth.

 "What are you doing here?
-I was waiting for you to call," the brunette asked, and her voice was still cheerful, but Quinn heard the shake in it.
+I was waiting for you to call," Rachel asked, and her voice was still cheerful, but Quinn heard the shake in it.
 She'd noticed Quinn noticing the winter wear, and it made her nervous.

 "I came to talk to you.
 Are you going out?" she retorted, keeping her eyebrow high and her scowl deep.